avinash-gopalabhatla/VoiceJournal4u/README.md

 5.  **Review & Save**:
     - Review the generated transcript and summary.
     - Tap the **Checkmark (✓)** to save the entry to your history.
+6.  **Manual Entry**:
+    - User can add any entry manually and edit any entry which is generated.

 ## ⚠️ Limitations